 16. Bukit Brown Cemetery - A Story About Changed Government Policies

 Bukit Brown Cemetery was a Chinese Cemetery first opened in 1922 by the Colonial Rulers.
 It houses more 100000 tombs, guarded by statues resembling Sikh guards.
 However, later in 1973, it was no longer used as a cemetery following a new policy that had come up.
-However, then in 2011, the government wanted to convert this piece of land into a public carriageway.
+In 2011, the Government of Singapore wanted to build an eight-lane carriageway along with the cemetery which led to the exhumation of several old graves along the proposed route.
+The remains of the graves were later shifted to Choa Chu Kang Cemetery.
+However, the sudden exhumation led to the upheaval of several spirits who continue to haunt till date.

 Since then, there have been stories of restless spirits, including an old lady dressed in a red cheongsam, lamenting government decisions which caused disturbances among the tombstones.
 Paranormal Investigations Paranormal experts once set up a camp to explore the presence of spirits, only to have their fully charged batteries, drain out surprisingly.
 There have also been reports of evil maniac laughter at odd hours of the night.